TTruongBill/portfolio2/README.md

 ## Done

 In desktop : Nav, Home, About
+In Mobile : Home, About
 ## To Do

 In Desktop : Projects, Footer
-In Mobile : Nav, Home, About, Projects, Footer
+In Mobile : Nav, Projects, Footer

 ## Website